xamarin/xamarin-macios/docs/build-apps/build-items.md

 The following MSBuild metadata are supported:

-- `%(SchemeName)`: The name of the build scheme that should be used to build the project.
+- `%(SchemeName)`: The name of the build scheme or target that should be used to build the project.

 - `%(Configuration)`: The name of the configuration to use to build the project.
     The default value is `Release`.